phanrahan/magma/docs/compile_guard.md

 ## compile_guard_select
 To conditionally drive a value based on a compile guard, use the `m.compile_guard_select` function which takes keyword arguments mapping a compile guard name to a driver.
+Use the special keyword argument `default` to set the default driver.
 Here's a simple example:
 ```python
 class Top(m.Circuit):
     io = m.IO(I=m.In(m.Bit), O=m.Out(m.Bit)) + m.ClockIO()